 - Suicidal feelings

 Transgender youth are far more likely than their non-transgender peers to experience depression — nearly four times the risk, according to one study (Reisner 2015).
-Similarly, LGBQ teens experience significantly more depression symptoms than their heterosexual peers (Marshal 2011).
-Being LGBTIQ+ does not cause these problems.
-The reasons why those with LGBTIQ+ identities are more likely to experience ill-mental health are complicated, for example people that ‘came out’ in school years are 4 times more likely to have attempted suicide in adulthood.
+Similarly, LGBTQ teens experience significantly more depression symptoms than their heterosexual peers (Marshal 2011).
+Being LGBTQ does not cause these problems.
+The reasons why those with LGBTQ identities are more likely to experience ill-mental health are complicated, for example, people that ‘came out’ in school years are four times more likely to have attempted suicide in adulthood.

 Pride Month is important as it is a month-long celebration that provides an opportunity to peacefully protest and raise political awareness of current issues facing the community.
 Parades are a prominent feature of Pride month, alongside community events, festivals, rallies, public speaking, and educational sessions, many of which are covered by mainstream media and attract millions of participants.

 Unfortunately, despite all the awareness and celebration within the community, many still face discrimination to this day.
 As a result, their mental health can be affected in lots of different ways.